Interacting Large Language Model Agents. Interpretable Models and Social Learning: LLM Agent as a Social Sensor

 To this end, we propose using the LLM as a map from the high-dimensional space $\observationspace'$ to a low-dimensional space $\observationspace$ which takes value from whose cardinality $\observationdim \ll \tokenspace^{\lengthuser}$.
 We construct a Bayesian engine composed of two probability distributions, the prior of the state, $\prior \in \probspace(\statespace)$ and the likelihood of a low-dimensional observation $\observationmatrixllm: \statespace \to \probspace(\observationspace) $ and is a conditional probability distribution.
 We use $\observationmatrix$ and $\observationmatrixllm$ to denote the observation matrices in the rest of the paper.

 From an implementation standpoint, there are different ways we can take to ensure that the output of the LLM is from a low-dimensional space.
 The low-dimensional output could be a structured output like JSON or a Python dictionary.
 One way is provide the LLMs with a few examples of the type of outputs we want, for instruction-tuned LLMs this technique has been shown to be very useful~\cite{min_recent_2023}.
 Next we can restrict the dictionary space of the output and reject text tokens not in the restricted dictionary, this is refered to as restrictive or constrained decoding and has been shown to be very effective~\cite{constrainedgeneration}.
-Additionally, a lot of LLMs, including ChatGPT, give explicit access to structured outputs ( platform.openai.com/docs/guides/structured-outputs).
+Additionally, a lot of LLMs, including ChatGPT, give explicit access to structured outputs (platform.openai.com/docs/guides/structured-outputs).

-We provide the following examples illustrating how LLMs can be used as maps from the text space to a low-dimensional space.
+The following example illustrates how LLMs can be used to map the text space to a low-dimensional space.
 We discuss how this low-dimensional space can be constructed by an analyst or engineer so that the posterior computed by the Bayesian engine is interpretable.

 \begin{example} Consider the text dataset of interactions between a customer-service agent and a customer (either a transcript of a call or a chat interface).
 A service quality engineer is interested in analyzing whether or not the problem of the customer was resolved.
 The engineer could use an LLM directly and design a prompt to assess if the issue was resolved.
 However, there is no interpretability, and if the engineer asks the LLM to give the reason for its answer, then it becomes more difficult for the engineer to analyze.
 The engineer could, however, design a system prompt so that the LLM answers a specific set of binary (yes-or-no) questions.
 For example, the engineer could ask the following set of questions: \begin{enumerate} \item What part of the product was the user concerned about? \item Did the user understand the solution being provided? \item How satisfied did the last three messages of the customer seem? (attaches last three messages) \item Is the solution the best possible solution for the problem? \end{enumerate} Note that even if we assume the dictionary has $|\tokenspace|=100$ words, and the conversation has length $\lengthuser = 500$, the dimension reduction is substantial from $500^{100}$ to $2^{4}$. \end{example}